IrisLiu-00/dndnotes/_notes/Campaign/Session Notes/Bridgetown Brawl.md

     - Mines are Clockwork’s invention
     - give him a bomb also?
 - Fight across the bridge to chase Mushika, who holds the detonator
+	- either X rounds until detonation, or until Mushika gets to the other side
 - Automata contracted from Luca Industries hold the bridge, have pinned down all the Bridgefolk
     - Have already used up their Shockwave attk